benank/jc3mp-debug-circle/README.md

 ## Usage

-Use `jcmp.DrawCircle(renderer, position, size);` clientside.
+Use `jcmp.DrawCircle(renderer, position, size, color);` clientside.

 Position and size must be Vector2f.
+Color (optional) must be a string that is a recognized CSS color.

 ### Example Usage
 ```